RobZuazua/CrashCode/README.md

 ### Question: How do I master the technical interview?

 Sincerity, seriousness, and understanding.

-Let me explain: You must genuinely want to master the interview and seek to understand what you must do in order to master it.
+### Question: I am serious and I genuinely seek to master the coding interview in order to open doors in my life.
+What must be understood?

-### Question: I sincerely and seriously want to understand how to master the technical interview.
-Do you have any insight on where to begin?
+To master the coding interview, one must:

-1. Intuitive understanding of the required concepts
+1. Intuitively understand the recurring concepts.

-2. Proficient coding ability
+2. Become a proficient coder.

-3. Perception training
+3. Train your perceptions.

 ### Question: What are the required concepts and how do I most effectively understand them?